GenomeDK/genomedk-docs/content/zones/_index.md

 A zone is not a "cloud" (we're not even sure exactly what that means).
 Cloud solutions are flexible, but most users don't need that flexibility.
 The flexibility also comes at a cost: very bad efficiency.
-With most cloud solutions, you will have to allocate a specific amount of ressources up front.
+With most cloud solutions, you will have to allocate a specific amount of resources up front.
-If you don't need all of those ressources all of the time, they will be wasted, but you will still have paid for them.
+If you don't need all of those resources all of the time, they will be wasted, but you will still have paid for them.
 {% end %}